DUAL DIAGNOSIS

 Common Symptoms of Depression and Addiction Issues

-According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5),[4] an individual can be diagnosed with a major depressive episode if they meet at least five of the following criteria within a two week period (that isn’t better explained by the recent loss of a loved one or another mental health condition):
+According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5),[4] an individual can be diagnosed with a major depressive episode if they meet at least five of the following criteria within a two-week period (that isn’t better explained by the recent loss of a loved one or another mental health condition):

 • A depressed mood demonstrated most of the day, every day